Religious views on female genital mutilation: Sunni view

-Of the four Sunni schools of fiqh, three recommend (find it mustahabb or makrumā, "noble") female circumcision (Hanafi, Maliki, and Hanbali schools), and one makes it mandatory (wajib).
-The Maliki and Shafi'i schools do not differentiate its ruling from that of male circumcision; the former considering it recommended and not obligatory (mandūb), whilst for the latter, it is obligatory (wājib).
+Of the four Sunni schools of fiqh, three, the Hanafi, Maliki, and Hanbali schoolsl, consider it recommended (مُسْتَحَبّ) and one, the Shafi'i, consider it mandatory (wājib).
+The Maliki school considers circumcision recommended but not obligatory for men or women, and the Shafi'i considers it obligatory for both sexes.

 Other scholars say it has no justification at all.
 Egyptian scholars such as Mohammed Emara and Mohammad Salim Al-Awa argue that FGM is not an Islamic practice and is not endorsed by Islamic jurisprudence.
 Several Muslim leaders have called for an end to the practice.
 In 2004, after CNN broadcast images of a girl in Cairo undergoing FGM, then Grand Mufti of Egypt Muhammad Sayyid Tantawi declared that hadiths on FGM were unreliable.
 A conference at Al-Azhar University in Cairo in 2006 saw prominent Muslim clergy declare it unnecessary.
 After a 12-year-old Egyptian girl died during an FGM procedure in 2007, the Al-Azhar Supreme Council of Islamic Research in Cairo ruled, according to UNICEF, that FGM had "no basis in core Islamic law or any of its partial provisions and that it is harmful and should not be practiced".
 Ali Gomaa, then Grand Mufti of Egypt, stated: "It's prohibited, prohibited, prohibited."
 Ekmeleddin İhsanoğlu, Secretary-General of the Organisation of Islamic Cooperation said in 2012 that FGM was "a ritual that has survived over centuries and must be stopped as Islam does not support it".

 In May 2012, it was reported that the Muslim Brotherhood in Egypt was working to decriminalize FGM.
 According to reporter Mariz Tadros, they "offered to circumcise women for a nominal fee as part of their community services, a move that threatens to reverse decades of local struggle against the harmful practice. ...
 Many of the Brothers (and Salafis) argue that while it is not mandatory, it is nevertheless makrumā (noble, preferable, pleasing in the eyes of God).